Mesut Özil: Style of play

+Reception

 Former Real Madrid midfielder Xabi Alonso described Özil as "the kind of player you don't find these days", adding, "He understands the game, sees things, combines and thrives between the lines, unlocking teams."
 José Mourinho, who coached Özil for a time at Real Madrid said, "Özil is unique.
 There is no copy of him – not even a bad copy."
 Assistant coach of the Germany national team Hansi Flick said, "We are proud to have him in our team.
 When he has the ball, you can feel the excitement and astonishment among the fans."
 Former Netherlands and Milan forward Ruud Gullit described Özil as a "technically perfect" player who has "total control of the ball" and a "great imagination".
 Former Germany teammate Phillip Lahm said of Özil "His vision is probably the best I have ever seen...
 He is a dream for strikers.", while Mario Gómez called Özil "probably the most brilliant footballer we have or ever had".
-Despite his reputation as an offensive playmaker, Özil has also drawn criticism at times for his lack of physicality and his low defensive work-rate off the ball.
-Despite his success, he has also been accused by some in the sport, including Glenn Hoddle, Raymond Domenech and Jonathan Smith, of going missing in important or physical games.
+Despite his reputation as an offensive playmaker, Özil also drew criticism at times for his lack of physicality and his low defensive work-rate off the ball.
+Despite his success, he was also accused by some in the sport, including Glenn Hoddle, Raymond Domenech and Jonathan Smith, of going missing in important or physical games.

 His nicknames have included "der Rabe" (the Raven, or in Spanish, "El Cuervo") – playing on his smart and opportunistic style of play, and at Werder Bremen "der neue Diego" (the new Diego), in reference to Brazilian Diego, whose playmaker role he inherited, "German Messi" and "German Zidane".
 At Real Madrid, he was supposedly called "Nemo", due to his physical appearance – in reference to the clownfish from the animated film Finding Nemo.